-- Around the perimeter of the site; - From the scale house to the public tipping area; - From the scale house to the maintenance shed; and - From the scale house to the active landfill area.
+- Around the perimeter of the Site; - From the scale house to the public drop-off area; - From the scale house to the maintenance shed; and - From the scale house to the active landfill area.

 SCRD staff applies road mulch to all access roads as required, in order to maintain Site accessibility during inclement weather.